super-up/super_up_docs/docs/backend/backend.md

 EDIT_MODE ="false" # set to false
 ignoreEnvFile="false"  # set to true if you will inject the env values from system os PORT=80 //exposed port

-ControlPanelAdminPassword= "super-up-strong-password" # put strong password for admin apis
+#Admin panel passwords be carfaul
+ControlPanelAdminPassword= "xxxxxxxxxxxxx" # put strong password for admin who can edit and update any thing in the app ControlPanelAdminPasswordViewer= "xxxxxxxxxx-xxxx" # put strong password for admin that can only read(see ,users data,chats data etc...) he cannot update any thing

 isOneSignalEnabled ="false" # set to true if you can provide oneSignalAppId and oneSignalApiKey to enable push by onesignal isFirebaseFcmEnabled ="false" # set to true if you provide the firebase admin.json file